 With the start of 2023, Ohio residents were granted the ability to legally place sports bets within state lines.
 Sports betting apps and in-person betting kiosks are now live.

-The early history of Ohio, as one of the Mississippi River States’ was of crack-downs and prohibitions.
-As in many States, the first relaxation after the prohibition era in the first part of the 20th century was for horse-racing in 1933.
-Remote betting and then later, electronic lottery games would eventually be permitted at the racetracks – a thriving form of gambling today.
+The early history of Ohio was of crack-downs and prohibitions.
+As in many states, the first relaxation after the Prohibition era in the first part of the 20th century was for horse racing in 1933.
+Remote betting and electronic lottery games were permitted at the racetracks.
+A form of gambling that thrives even today.

 The Buckeye State’s State House has even approved an online gaming and sports betting legalization bill in June 2020.
-That bill must now go to further up the legalization chain for final approval before Ohio can enjoy fully blown sports wagering.
+That bill was eventually passed in December 2021 and then signed into law by Governor Mike DeWine.